For those about to wed, I salute you.

-Candid, photojournalist photos are taken all throughout the day, starting at the getting ready and especially on the dance floor!
-I also seek to use some of my candid portrait skills in the editorial portraits.
+Candid, photojournalist photos are taken all throughout the day, starting at the getting ready, and especially on the dance floor!
+I also like to use some of my candid portrait skills in the editorial portraits.
 For example, we'll take the shot of your full body in your wedding gown or tux, but you won't be instructed to stand there stiffly and smile.
 We want genuine smiles and organic movement.

 Speaking of keeping real, I'm woke enough to know that "traditional" can sometimes feel like it's leaving some folks out, so I say editorial, but I mean the same thing.
 I adore working with everyone, and we'll get photos that will look genuine and be cherished, no matter who you are, who you're marrying, what you're wearing, or what your gender expression is.

 We don't want our photos to look super stiff.
 How do you handle posing if someone is shy?
 What about LGBTQ couples?
 We hate posing, btw.

 Honestly, me too.
 One of the most valuable reasons to have an engagement session is taking photos in a relaxed environment and learning how to be photographed professionally.
 We laugh and joke and smile during portraits - both at your engagement session and at your wedding - so your personality shines through.
-You’ll look back at your wedding photos and see two people in love, and this will be way more interesting to you than the cliche poses you might have seen elsewhere.
+You’ll look back at your wedding photos and see two people in love, and this will be way more interesting to you than the poses you might have seen elsewhere.

 I typically allow couples to fall together into their own patterns the way they will naturally, and go from there.
 This works well for everyone, no matter what their orientation, height difference, etc. (Seeing these lovely patterns everyone has is the best part of my job.)